 This very traditional part of Spain is best explored on horseback in comfortable local saddles (or English if you prefer) with stops at terraces and in white washed villages.
-The warm welcome extended by Donna, Jeff and Ricky ensures that everyone returns for another visit.
+The warm welcome extended by Donna, Steve and Ricky ensures that everyone returns for another visit.
 Most of the food at the Finca is home grown organic, with fresh eggs and vegetables served daily.
 Donna was a chef at the Grosvenor Hotel in a previous life, so the food is outstanding!
 If you are particularly taken with the culture and traditions of Spain you may like to join one of their Fiesta weeks - and for the adventurous rider their Ride to Jatar is a fabulous option.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

 A single supplement is not compulsory at the Finca if you are willing to share.

 The beautiful Finca is set deep in the National Park and surrounded by nature.
 The original farm house is 500 years old and has been lovingly restored and consists of 2 double bedrooms and one small (child) single.
 This is suitable for 2 singles sharing the bathroom or a group of friends.
 There is also a one bedroom restored apartment containing a double and a single bed with bathroom; and a garden chalet apartment with room for 3 or 4 people sharing the bathroom.
 The views from the terrace to the ocean, peaceful terraced gardens and swimming pool make this a delightful retreat with horses on your doorstep.
 The Finca can be reached on a dirt road of 4 miles.
-Ricky, Donna or Jeff are happy to drop guests off at the beach, nearby villages or other activites and attractions when not riding and pick them up by arrangement.
+Ricky, Donna or Steve are happy to drop guests off at the beach, nearby villages or other activites and attractions when not riding and pick them up by arrangement.

 Horses and Riding